-GOVERNOR'S SCHOLARS SEMINAR
+GOVERNOR'S SCHOLARS LEADERSHIP SEMINAR

-Each student will participate in a discussion group concerned with issues and problems of interest to the group and the lives of students in contemporary society.
+Each student will participate in a class designed to develop leadership skills.
+Scholars will be encouraged to think through their ideas, be able to articulate them clearly, and develop the ability to engage in mature and civil discussions of differing opinions.
 Each group will meet twice weekly for a total of three hours.
-Topics such as interpersonal communication, family and peer relationships, college choice, and the responsibilities of academically talented students to society will be among issues to be considered for discussion.
+Topics include values exploration, interpersonal communication, college/career choices, and the responsibilities of academically talented students to society.

-Governor's Scholars Program 2023 Student Selection Important Dates
+Governor's Scholars Program 2024 Student Selection Important Dates

-September 2, 2022 Last day for the Governor's Scholars Program to mail Student Application & Selection Packets to Superintendents, Principals, and Counselors.
-January 11, 2023 Last day for school districts with only one school, private schools, and homeschool students to mail notifications and completed applications to the Governor's Scholars Program.
-(Student's deadline to district is prior to this date.)
-January 25, 2023 Last day for school districts with more than one school in the district (requiring a district selection committee) to mail notifications and completed applications to the Governor's Scholars Program.
-(Student's deadline to district is prior to this date.)
-April 7-14, 2023 Latest dates for Governor's Scholars Program to mail notifications to students of their status: Accepted, Alternate, or Not Accepted.
-May 2, 2023 Last day for students to accept or decline their appointments.
+September 1, 2023 Last day for the Governor's Scholars Program to mail Student Application & Selection Packets to Superintendents, Principals, and Counselors.
+January 11, 2024 Last day for school districts with only one school, private schools, and homeschool students to mail notifications and completed applications to the Governor's Scholars Program.
+(Student's deadline to school/district is prior to this date.)
+January 25, 2024 Last day for school districts with more than one school in the district (requiring a district selection committee) to mail notifications and completed applications to the Governor's Scholars Program.
+(Student's deadline to school/district is prior to this date.)
+April 8-15, 2024 Latest dates for Governor's Scholars Program to mail notifications to students of their status: Accepted, Alternate, or Not Accepted.
+May 2, 2024 Last day for students to accept or decline their appointments.
 Those accepting must have signed contracts submitted to the Governor's Scholars Program by this date.
-May 2, 2023 Last day for Scholars to request a specific session because they have major scheduling conflicts .
+May 2, 2024 Last day for Scholars to request a specific session because they have major scheduling conflicts .
 Requests for session assignments will not be honored if submitted after this date .
 Sessions are staggered to allow Scholars to participate in other major events before or after they attend the program.
 Leaves of absence are only granted for family emergencies.
 Students will be expected to stay the full five weeks.
-May 19, 2023 Latest date for Governor's Scholars Program to mail notification to Scholars of campus and focus area assignments.
-June 18, 2023 June 24, 2023 June 25, 2023 July 22, 2023 July 28, 2023 July 29, 2023 First Session Opening Day Second Session Opening Day Third Session Opening Day First Session Closing Day Second Session Closing Day Third Session Closing Day
+May 20, 2024 Latest date for Governor's Scholars Program to mail notification to Scholars of session, campus and class assignments.
+June 16, 2024 June 22, 2024 June 23, 2024 July 20, 2024 July 26, 2024 July 27, 2024 First Session Opening Day Second Session Opening Day Third Session Opening Day First Session Closing Day Second Session Closing Day Third Session Closing Day